Finances & Retirement Planning

 Keep Your Income Flowing During Retirement Years

-Planning an effective retirement income strategy is more important than ever when facing increased taxes that may affect your pension, social security, IRA distributions, and Medicare benefits.
+Planning an effective retirement income strategy is more important than ever.
 Explore concepts that can help you to plan a retirement income strategy with the goal of maximizing income, minimizing taxes, and protecting your assets from the costs of long-term care, all while having your money last through your lifetime and the lifetime of your spouse.
 If you are retired or thinking about retirement, you will not want to miss this program!

 CE-FIN 2054, 1 Wed., June 14, 7:00-9:00 pm, Room TBD, $25.
 J Silverman. #6138